ArthurClemens/polythene/lib/polythene/polythene/polythene.md

+## Material Design, or custom design

+Polythene (NOTE: work in progress) modules closely follow the [Material Design specification](http://www.google.com/design/spec/material-design/introduction.html), more so than related projects like [Polymer](http://polymer-project.org) and [Angular Material](https://material.angularjs.org/).

+But styling is set up in a flexible way.
+It is actually quite easy to create a theme or change the style entirely.
+See [Theming](#theme).

 ## Composition

+Basically, everything is a Mithril component: from an icon to a page wide header plus contents.
+Components can be combined and nested.

 The icon component is a small example how components can be combined.
-It is a wrapper around an image or SVG:
+It is a wrapper around an image or SVG (itself a component too):

-	var icon = require('polythene/icon/icon');
+	import icon from 'polythene/icon/icon';
-	var myIcon = m.component(icon, {
+	let myIcon = m.component(icon, {
 		src: 'app/icon/img/ic_directions_black_48dp.png'
 	});

-[m.component](https://github.com/lhorie/mithril.js/blob/components/docs/mithril.component.md) is a Mithril function that instantiates a component with an options object; in this case a simple object with the single key `src`.
+[m.component](https://github.com/lhorie/mithril.js/blob/components/docs/mithril.component.md) is a Mithril function that instantiates a component with an options object; in this case a simple object with the single attribute `src`.

-This principle can also be used to create a larger component, such as an icon button:
+This principle can also be used to create a larger component, such as an [icon button](#icon-button):

-	var icon = require('polythene/icon/icon');
+	import icon from 'polythene/icon/icon';
-	var menuIcon = m.component(icon, {
+	let menuIcon = m.component(icon, {
 	    src: 'img/arrow.png'
 	});

-	var iconBtn = require('polythene/icon-button/icon-button');
+	import iconBtn from 'polythene/icon-button/icon-button';
-	var myIconBtn = m.component(iconBtn, {
+	let myIconBtn = m.component(iconBtn, {
 		content: menuIcon
 	});

-Because icon button accepts an icon options object, we can also use object notation:
+Because icon-button accepts an icon options object, we can use object notation as well:

-	var iconBtn = require('polythene/icon-button/icon-button');
+	import iconBtn from 'polythene/icon-button/icon-button';
-	var myIconBtn = m.component(iconBtn({
+	let myIconBtn = m.component(iconBtn({
 		icon: {
 		    src: 'img/arrow.png'
 		}
+	});

+If we want to create a toolbar with buttons, it is easier to create a function that generates buttons:

+	import iconBtn from 'polythene/icon-button/icon-button';
+	let btn = (group, name) => {
+	    return m.component(iconBtn, {
+	        icon: {
+	            svg: {
+	                group: group,
+	                name: name
+	            }
+	        }
+	    });
+	};

+The button row is an Array of icon button components and a Mithril element for the title:

+	let toolbarRow = [
+	    btn('navigation', 'menu'),
+	    m('span[flex]', 'Title'),
+	    btn('action', 'search'),
+	    btn('action', 'favorite'),
+	    btn('navigation', 'more-vert')
+	];

+And the toolbar incorporates the row:

+	import toolbar from 'polythene/toolbar/toolbar';
+	m.component(toolbar, {
+        class: 'dark-theme',
+        content: toolbarRow
     });

 ## Requirements